Send the link below via email or IMCopy

 video linked here:)

-- In pairs or groups of 3, define the 8 main types of propaganda.
+1) In groups of 2-4, define the 8 main types of propaganda.

 2) For each type, find a modern example - in print media or video - that shows how that propaganda is used effectively.